umarus/nyc_taxi_ingestion/README.md

     pip install pandas pyarrow

-    You can refer to the notebook file lab.ipynb
+    You can refer to the notebook file load_data.ipynb

+# convert our load_data notebook to a python script

+     jupyter nbconvert --to=script load_data.ipynb